BitOMC/BitOMC/README.md

 `bitomc` is an index and command-line wallet.
 It is experimental software with no warranty.
 See [LICENSE](LICENSE) for more details.

-BitOMC is a metaprotocol on Bitcoin that defines a dynamic sub-denomination of sats called the "util."
-The util is a more stable unit of account, ideal for contracts where payment is due in the future.
+BitOMC is an experimental metaprotocol on Bitcoin that defines an dynamic sub-denomination of sats called the "util," which can adapt to changing economic conditions.
+The objective is to define a credibly-neutral unit of account that can provide price stability to the Bitcoin economy.

-BitOMC is a fork of the Runes protocol and consists of two interconvertible assets, Tighten and Ease.
-Users convert between them according to a constant function conversion rule, and their relative quantity determines a dynamic interest rate, which defines the util.
+This unit of account is controlled by the open market through an interest rate, set by the relative pricing of two interconvertible assets, Tighten and Ease.
+Users convert between them according to a constant function conversion rule, ensuring the conversion rate reflects the relative market price.
+Tighten and Ease are issued steadily over time, through a free mint that halves every four years.

+See [the whitepaper](https://bitomc.org/bitomc.pdf) for a technical description of the protocol.

 See [the docs](docs/src/SUMMARY.md) for documentation and guides.

-See [the whitepaper](https://bitomc.org/bitomc.pdf) for a technical description of the protocol.

-Join [the Telegram group](https://t.me/bitOMC_chat) to chat with fellow members of BitOMC.
+Join [the Telegram group](https://t.me/bitOMC_chat) to chat with fellow users of BitOMC.

 Wallet